ptcodes/ptcodes.github.io/_posts/2020-06-08-top-command-line-tools-for-development-and-fun.md

 Well, that's all for today.

-There are a bunch of other great command line tools.
+There is a bunch of other great command-line tools.
 What are yours?
 I would love to hear from you!